milvus-io/milvus-docs/site/en/getstarted/example_code_node.md

     console.log("--- Insert Data to Collection ---");
 ```

-- Creates index on the collection (need to load first)
+- Loads the collection and builds index on it:
 ``` ts
     await milvusClient.indexManager.createIndex({
       collection_name: collectionName,